Tech Debt in Organizations: How Shortcuts Accumulate, Why They're Hard to Fix, and What They Cost

 The most common cause of technical debt is pressure to deliver software quickly.
 When teams face deadlines--product launches, contractual obligations, competitive pressures, quarterly targets--the first thing sacrificed is code quality.
 Writing clean, well-tested, well-documented code takes longer than writing code that merely works.
 Under time pressure, teams choose code that works over code that is maintainable.

-This pressure is often intensified by organizational dynamics:
+This pressure is often intensified by organizational dynamics consistent with the move fast philosophy:

 - Executive promises: Executives commit to delivery timelines without consulting the engineers who will do the work, creating deadlines that can only be met through shortcuts